Key Points

 Assessing your goal statement against the format of SMART will confirm whether you have captured the essence of your project goal or if you need to do a rewrite and revision.

-Many people struggle writing with sufficient detail and specificity.
+Many people struggle to write with sufficient detail and specificity.
 Understanding and applying SMART will provide a format and template for writing a great goal statement.

 If you have a specific goal to shoot for, you will be better motivated and get down to business rather than drift around because you are uncertain as to what you are trying to accomplish.